Sunday, 26 August 2012

 XIII Sunday after Pentecost

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of St. Rose of Lima, the third of SS Felix and Adauctus.
-The Creed is sung and the preface that of the Sunday.
+The Gloria is sung, the second collect is of St. Zephyrinus, the third collect is A cunctis.
+The Creed is sung and the preface is of the Holy Trinity.

 Art: Jerome Nadal